 A voting member’s obligation to respond to Working Group letter ballots (in which they are eligible to vote) is in addition to their obligation to attend Working Group meetings.

 A voting member that fails to return 2 of the last 3 Working Group letter ballots in which they are eligible to vote becomes a non-voting member.
-[Their existing attendances do not count towards regaining voting membership.]

 The Chair (or delegate) shall notify, by email, a voting member who loses their voting membership due to the operation of this rule and indicate the cause for loss of voting membership.